MyosotisMatt/Scripts/README.md

 # Scripts
-This repository contains scripts for performing certain tasks in various languages
+This repository contains tutorials with scripts for performing specific tasks in various languages.